LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 - Pharmacy information systems | Support the workflow in pharmacy departments: receiving drug orders, managing the drug stock, distributing drugs throughout the hospital
 - Teleradiology systems | Enable evaluations of radiological images from (external) radiologists’ remote workplaces and may be closely connected to RIS and PACS

-Until now, we have focused on “classical” application systems, i.e., software installations in health information systems primarily supporting the functions as listed in Sect.
+Until now, we have focused on "classical" application systems, i.e., software installations in health information systems primarily supporting the functions as listed in Sect.
 3.3.
 But there is an increasing number of installations of software in health care settings that primarily control medical devices.
 Hence, medical devices can increasingly be considered to be application systems and in many cases to be specialized MDMS.
 Consequently, they not only provide information (e.g., findings and images) via respective interfaces, but also need information from other application components (e.g., patient, case, order).
-This close interconnection is often referred to by the term “converging technologies.”
+This close interconnection is often referred to by the term "converging technologies."
 Due to the considerable risks for patient safety, reasonable diligence must be exercised when integrating these converging technologies into the computer-based part of health information systems.

 ### 3.4.15 Clinical Information Systems (CIS) and Electronic Health Record Systems (EHRS) as Composite Application Systems
 Not every health information system contains an MDMS, an NMDS, or a CPOE system as separate, identifiable application systems.
 Instead, these components are often closely integrated modules of the so-called clinical information systems (CIS).

 Clinical information systems are also often called electronic health record systems (EHRS or EHR systems).
 As introduced in Sect.
-2.​10, the electronic health record (EHR) is a complete or partial health record stored on an electronic storage medium.
+2.10, the electronic health record (EHR) is a complete or partial health record stored on an electronic storage medium.
 Given this definition, every computer-based application component supporting the execution of diagnostic and therapeutic procedures or other subfunctions of patient care (e.g., MDMS, outpatient management system, NMDS, PDMS) contains at least a partial EHR.
 In the CIS of a certain health care facility, these partial EHRs are often integrated and made available to the professionals from all areas of the facility to provide one harmonized view on the data of a patient.
 Because of this harmonized view, the term electronic health record system (EHRS) as a particular application component has become quite common.